 If you are interested in gardening, this is the club for you!
 We meet monthly on the 2nd Tuesday of the month, except January, at Centennial Lodge in Queens Park.
 Other activities include the Spring Plant Sale, the Annual Garden Tour and Picnic, a Christmas Dinner and several social outings selected to provide unique gardening experiences.

-The member-to-member sharing of gardening ideas is emphasized at the "Bring-to-Share" portions of the April and September meetings.
-Our In-Club Show is the highlight of the June meeting.
+The member-to-member sharing of gardening ideas is emphasized in the "Bring-to-Share" portions of the meetings.

-Whether it is a competition award, prizes from the raffle or gardening tips and ideas, you will always leave with some treasure and of course - the monthly newsletter.
+Whether it is a competition award, prizes from the draws or gardening tips and ideas, you will always leave with some treasure and of course - the monthly email.

 Tea and goodies, contributed by club members, are shared at every meeting.